Is This Any Way To Drive An Omnibus? 10 Questions About What Just Happened

 Instead, in its times of duress, Congress falls back on a massive bill appropriating enormous amount of money for a vast array of agencies and programs.
 Inevitably, some of those outlays are more popular than others, reviled by some and revered by others.
 But all have some form of constituency that has some form of power.

-No one member is responsible for everything in the bill, but there is always at least one someone whose finger prints are on each individual item (usually lots of someones).
+No one member is responsible for everything in the bill, but there is always at least one someone whose fingerprints are on each individual item (usually lots of someones).

 So someone is getting credit for each spending decision of "yes."
 At the same time, when every "yes" decision has been aggregated in an amalgam of legislation, it becomes next to impossible to fix individual blame for the overall dollar result of all those yeses.